Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

-Considered the largest flower garden in the world, Keukenhof in Holland is a dream for flower enthusiasts.
-Its the perfect place to experience gorgeous views of blooming Dutch tulips and other flowers that are famous in Holland.
+Considered the largest flower garden in the world, Keukenhof in the Netherlands is a dream for flower enthusiasts.
+Its the perfect place to experience gorgeous views of blooming Dutch tulips and other flowers that are famous in the Netherlands.
 Not far from Amsterdam in Lisse, the park is home to more than seven million flower bulbs and features four pavilions with tulips, daffodils, orchids, roses and many more.
 Visit in April and May for the best views and tick this off your bucket list.

 Each spring, the “Blue Forest” in Halle, Belgium ignites in a carpet of bluebells.
 You’ll be mesmerized by the forest floor of this Belgian woods, as its dream-like landscape is straight out of a fairytale.
 Visit from late April to May to see this otherworldly transformation that occurs in its 1,360-acre woods, where you can stroll through winding paths and observe rabbits and deer roam the area.